seattleflu/documentation/Deploying.md

 ##### Schema changes to the database
 > If you have no schema changes to deploy, you may skip this section.
 3. Deploy database schema changes via `sqitch` from your local machine.

+   _**Note:**_ The "refresh-materialized-shipping-views" cronjob locks the shipping views and can cause a delay in the deployment of sqitch changes.
+   Consider commenting out this cronjob on the `backoffice` server before deploying sqitch changes for shipping views.

    Run the following commands, replacing the curly-bracketed text with your specifications.

    First, check that the plan looks good.